MikkelHJuul/wash/README.md

 note: flags isn't actually a real thing; if you use the syntax `script_name command <properties> args...` and want to put a `flag` as the last parameter set it as `-flag=` or it will consume the first argument.
 This is an accepted limitation of the script.
 Please suggest the user the syntax `my_script <command> <flags> <properties> <args>`.

 version 0.5 further fixes a bug where `--key=value` or `--flag` as the last parameter would fail.

+version 0.7 changed to lower case variables, this is because it should follow the syntax for unexported local variables, this does however trigger [shellcheck 2154](https://github.com/koalaman/shellcheck/wiki/SC2154).
 ### Adding help messages
 your script has a help method. the help method prints any text from your script following the syntax `#HELP`